amendable/website/src/docs/style-props/usage.md

-import Candour from '../Candour'
+import Amendable from '../Amendable'

 # Usage of style props

- <Candour marginLeft={-.2} /> introduces a concept of component style props - a
+ <Amendable marginLeft={-.2} /> introduces a concept of component style props - a
 way to style your components via `props` of a primitive component.

 ```jsx sandbox